 12. KNOW THAT THE 1, 4, 5 of any Major scale are the MAJOR chords you can use: if you are trying to figure out a song and #11 doesn't fit, then the 2nd thing you can do to find out what key the song is in is if you have 2 MAJOR chords together anywhere in the song then that is your 4 & 5 of the Major scale.

-For example: if you have an F Major in the verse and a G Major in the chorus of the song that would be your 4 & 5.
-Simply count up to 8 to get your key as it's MUCH easier to count UP 3 with numbers AND letters rather than count backwards to 1 (1 & 8 are octaves so they are the same note).
+For example: If you are in the key of C Major and you have an F Major in the verse and a G Major in the chorus of the song that would be your 4 & 5.
+Simply count up to 8 to get your key as it's MUCH easier to count UP 3 (from the 5) with numbers AND letters rather than count backwards to 1 (1 & 8 are octaves so they are the same note).

 **NOTE**: If you wanted to write a song in C Major what chords can you use if you wanted to stay in C Major?
 Here is the answer: